gadaxmagicgadax/XiEdgeDHTV1/README.md

 ## Overview

+This work has been expedited starting from the original PoC written and tested by Emil Nilsson ([https://github.com/voxic/XiEdgeKafkaWeatherStationV2](https://github.com/voxic/XiEdgeKafkaWeatherStationV2))

-This solution ingests weather data from an weather station based on Raspberry Pi.
+This solution ingests weather data from an weather station based on ESP32.
 Data is ingested using MQTT, the incoming weather data is then validated using a serverless function written in python.
 Data is then sent to a Kafka topic using the Xi IoT Data Pipeline.
-Three containerized applications are then deployed to consume data from Kafka, input the data to Influx DB and graphed using Grafana.
+Three containerized applications are then deployed to consume data from Kafka, input the data to Influx DB and graphing using Grafana.

 !["Overview"](overview.png)